• Skip to main content

 How To Make Your Own Coin Inventory Logs

 This is, personally, my favorite way to go.
-Creating a coin inventory from notebook paper allows me to adjust, add, or make changes to my coin inventory whenever necessary.
+Creating a coin inventory from notebook paper allows me to adjust, add, or make changes to my inventory whenever necessary.

 Whatever you do, make sure you keep at least one copy of your coin inventory in a lock box, vault, or safe-deposit box so it will always be safe and handy should you need it.